GRAPHIC-Tech trillion club's wobble in four charts

 POST-EARNINGS STOCK REACTION

-Shares of the three companies - all of which have market valuations of more than a trillion dollars - were down between 2.2% and 4.5%.
+Shares of the three companies - all of which have market valuations of more than a trillion dollars - were trading between -4.9% and 1.5%.
 The stock slump also dragged the wider market lower. .N

 Here is how the stocks have reacted after every quarterly earnings report in 2022: